-This Form 10-K/A is being filed for the sole purpose of including the audited financial statements of Premier Custodial Group Limited ("PCGL") for the years ended December 31, 2002, December 31, 2001, and December 31, 2000 as required by Rule 3-09 of Regulation S-X. PCGL is a joint venture in which Wackenhut Corrections Corporation owns a 50% interest.
+This Form 10-K/A-2 is being filed for the sole purpose of amending certain text and footnote disclosure in the audited financial statements of Wackenhut Corrections Corporation for the years ended December 29, 2002, December 30, 2001, and December 31, 2000.
 Item 15 is also amended to include the consents of the independent auditors relating to the above-mentioned financial statements and certifications by the Chief Financial Officer and the Chief Executive Officer.